-Once advanced to candidacy, you must submit a proposal to your advisory committee outlining the details of the research you hope to do to fulfill the dissertation requirement.
+Once advanced to candidacy, students must submit a proposal to their advisory committee outlining the details of the research they hope to do to fulfill the dissertation requirement.
 Each program should have a process for evaluating, defending, and endorsing dissertation proposals.
-Endorsement of the proposal by the committee (ideally in written form) serves as the "contract" between the committee and you and outlines the project's scope and should occur before data collection.
-In addition, the Graduate School requires you to file (with Enrolled Student Services) a completed GS-Research Approval form with your committee members' signatures concurrently with your GS5D form.
-See Approval of your thesis or dissertation proposal topic below.
+Endorsement of the proposal by the committee (ideally in written form) serves as the "contract" between the committee and the student and outlines the project's scope and should occur before data collection.
+In addition, the Graduate School requires students to file (with Enrolled Student Services) a completed GS-Research Approval form with their committee members' signatures concurrently with the GS5D form.
+See Approval of thesis or dissertation proposal topic below.

-Submitting your dissertation for committee review
+Submitting the dissertation for committee review

-You will present your completed dissertation manuscript to your committee chair and advisory committee in accordance with the guidelines outlined in your program's graduate program handbook and within the timeline established by your major adviser and/or advisory committee.
-This timeline must meet the University deadlines above.
+The student will present their completed dissertation manuscript to the committee chair and advisory committee in accordance with the guidelines outlined in the program's graduate program handbook and within the timeline established by the student's major advisor and/or advisory committee.
+This timeline must meet Clemson deadlines above.

-Your committee chair determines when the manuscript is suitable for initial review by the remaining committee members.
-Once your adviser decides the draft is ready to share with the rest of your committee, you will provide each committee member with a copy of the manuscript for review.
-Committee members should normally complete the initial review of your dissertation in three weeks or less; however, agreements may be made to allow for additional time if necessary.
+The committee chair determines when the manuscript is suitable for initial review by the remaining committee members.
+Once the advisor decides the draft is ready to share with the rest of the committee, the student will provide each committee member with a copy of the manuscript for review.
+Committee members should normally complete the initial dissertation review in three weeks or less; however, agreements may be made to allow for additional time if necessary.